 Chinmoy Saha – Co-founder/President/CEO

 Chinmoy has over twenty-five years of software and hardware engineering and management experience in aerospace, defense, remote sensing, energy and utilities industries.
 He has working experience in early stage startups and very large corporations researching, developing, operating and maintaining hardware and software systems ranging from microelectronics to jumbo jets.
 He has served renowned employers or end customers including, California Energy Commission (CEC), Public Utilities Commission (CPUC), Department of Energy (DOE), Department of Defense (DoD), NASA, United Airlines and Pacific Gas and Electric (PG&E) in the capacity of a Principal Investigator / Consultant / Project Director / Project Engineer.
 His exposures to the global socioeconomic and geopolitical environments and passion for environmental sustainability inspired him to found GGI.
-Chinmoy received a BS in Aeronautical Engineering from Panjab University, Chandigarh, India and an MS in Mechanical Engineering from Wayne State University, Detroit, MI.
-He is a PMI certified project management professional (PMP).
+Chinmoy is a graduate of the Executive Program at the Stanford University Graduate School of Business, and received an MS degree in Mechanical Engineering from Wayne State University, Detroit, MI and a BS degree in Aeronautical Engineering from Panjab University, Chandigarh, India.
+He is a PMI certified Project Management Professional (PMP).
 He has received professional, technical and leadership development training from renowned companies and institutions including Boeing, General Electric, Honeywell, Pratt & Whitney, UC Berkeley and United Airlines.
-He has authored or co-authored over twenty technical publications, organization reports and conference proceedings and seven issued or pending patents.
+He has authored or co-authored over thirty technical publications, organization reports and conference proceedings.
+He holds seven issued or pending patents.
 Chinmoy leads GGI’s product, service and business development strategic and tactical initiatives.
 While Chinmoy has played important roles in exploring extraterrestrial and deep ocean resources, he is appreciative of the usefulness of a simple tool such as toothbrush in human lives.
 As a visionary, Chinmoy continues to insert aerospace and defense related technologies and operational processes into energy, utilities and agricultural industry operations and climate risk management to benefit the mass population.
 Outside of his working hours, Chinmoy flies sUAS with his children, takes care of his backyard vineyard & garage winery, prepares multi-cultural foods and beverages to entertain family and friends and volunteers for community services.

 Jeff Pickles – Co-founder/Executive Vice President